 The entirety of a DSS design or automation node can run as a Docker container.
-For more details, see Running DSS as a container (in Docker or Kubernetes).
+For more details, see /installation/other/docker.

 In general, running Dataiku DSS as a container (either by running Docker directly, or through Kubernetes) is incompatible with the ability to leverage containers as a processing engine.

 The rest of this section is about scaling processing of DSS design and automation nodes by leveraging elastic compute clusters powered by Kubernetes.

 DSS can run certain kinds of processes in elastic compute clusters powered by Kubernetes.
 These processes include the following:

 Plugin-provided recipes that are written in Python or R